 You will need to show that your partner in the UK has a gross annual income of at least £18,600.
 If you are also bringing a child with you (who is not British, an EEA national or otherwise settled in the UK), your spouse or partner’s gross annual income will have to be £22,400.
 For each additional child, add £2,400 to this total to see how much income your spouse or partner will need to have.

-If you are already in the UK but you cannot meet all of the requirements set out above – for example, because you do not have enough money – then you may still be able to apply if it would be unreasonable for your child, spouse and/or partner to leave the UK.
-If you apply on this basis and your application is successful then you will be eligible for indefinite leave to remain after 10 years.
+If you are already in the UK but you cannot meet all of the requirements set out above – for example, because you do not have enough money – then you may still be able to apply for UK fiance visa.
+If you apply on the basis of the fiance visa UK requirements and your application is successful, then you will be eligible for indefinite leave to remain after 5 years.

-If you and your fiance have children under the age of 18 they are only allowed to enter the UK as your dependants if it can be proven that it would cause serious problems if they are not allowed to enter the UK at the same time.
-As such, it may be a better option to wait until after you and your fiance are married before making applying for the entry of your dependents.
+If you and your fiance have children under the age of 18 they are only allowed to enter the UK as your dependants.
+If it can be proved that it would cause serious problems if they are not allowed to enter the UK at the same time.
+Such as, it may be a better option to wait until you and your fiance are married before making an application for the entry of your dependents.

 All partners, spouses, civil partners and fiancés must be able to prove that they can speak and understand the English language.
 As part of your application, you will need to provide evidence to show that you have passed an English language test from an approved test provider.

 There are some UK fiance visa requirements.
 If you would like to qualify for a UK fiance visa then, you must satisfy the following criteria of fiance visa UK required documents.